-- EUR 68.0 million; and, - The higher of: - 40% of the Outstanding Principal Balance of the Series A and Series B Notes; - 10% original Balance of the Series A and Series B Notes.
+- EUR 100 million; and, - The higher of: - o 40% of the outstanding principal balance of the Series A and Series B Notes; - $\circ~$ 10% of the original balance of the Series A and Series B Notes.

-However, no reduction of the required Reserve Fund level will be allowed; (i) in the first two years, (ii) if the Reserve Fund was not funded to the Minimum Level on the previous Payment Date or (iii) if the Outstanding Principal Balance of the portfolio in arrears above 90 days is higher than 1% of the Outstanding Principal Balance of the performing portfolio.
+However, no reduction of the required Reserve Fund level will be allowed; (i) in the first two years, (ii) if the Reserve Fund was not funded to the Minimum Level on the previous payment date or (iii) if the outstanding principal balance of the portfolio in arrears over 90 days is higher than 1% of the outstanding principal balance of the performing portfolio.